-He has worked regularly at the NYC Actors Center, the Academy for Classical Acting in Washington D.C. and with the acclaimed Steppenwolf Theater Company in Chicago, for whose ensemble he provided specialized verse and text work for Tina Landau’s production of The Tempest.
+He has worked regularly at the NYC Actors Center, the Academy for Classical Acting in Washington, D.C., and with the acclaimed Steppenwolf Theater Company in Chicago, for whose ensemble he provided specialized verse and text work for Tina Landau’s production of The Tempest.
 He recently directed Troilus and Cressida for UCLA.
-Current plans include developing a fully professional production of King Lear to tour to underserved communities within and around Los Angeles, in collaboration with Pasadena Playhouse and the Shakespeare Center, Los Angeles, with whom he also recently worked on a Shakespeare-based creative writing program for US veterans entitled Voices of the Warrior.
+Current plans include developing a fully professional production of King Lear to tour to underserved communities within and around Los Angeles, in collaboration with Pasadena Playhouse and the Shakespeare Center, Los Angeles, with whom he also recently worked on a Shakespeare-based creative writing program for U.S. veterans entitled Voices of the Warrior.

-Rob was one of the first to establish drama as a tool for education and rehabilitation within UK prisons, within which he has worked extensively from 1987 onwards.
+Rob was one of the first to establish drama as a tool for education and rehabilitation within U.K. prisons, within which he has worked extensively from 1987 onwards.
 From 1998-2010 he was Artistic Director of Kestrel Theatre Company, dedicated to the creative and rehabilitative use of drama within the criminal justice system.
 Kestrel projects typically used increasingly structured improvisation to create and then perform or film new work.
-His initial work in HM Prison Manchester led directly to the establishment of the TIPP (Theatre in Prison and Probation) Centre at Manchester University, which remains an important resource and point of co-ordination for practitioners.
-Acknowledged as a pioneer in this field, Clare’s many prison projects include the acclaimed short films Out Loud (Granada TV) and Bullfrog (Carlton TV).
-His work with political prisoners in Northern Ireland was honored by an award from the Butler Trust for making an outstanding contribution to life and work within UK prisons and was the subject of the BBC TV documentary Act of Faith.
-Though he now lives and works in the US, he still consults for Kestrel, which remains an active force in working with incarcerated communities within the UK.
+His initial work in HM Prison Manchester led directly to the establishment of the TIPP (Theatre in Prison and Probation) Centre at Manchester University, which remains an important resource and point of coordination for practitioners.
+Acknowledged a pioneer in this field, Clare’s many prison projects include the acclaimed short films Out Loud (Granada TV) and Bullfrog (Carlton TV).
+His work with political prisoners in Northern Ireland was honored by an award from the Butler Trust for making an outstanding contribution to life and work within UK prisons, and was the subject of the BBC TV documentary Act of Faith.
+Though he now lives and works in the U.S., he still consults for Kestrel, which remains an active force in working with incarcerated communities within the U.K.

 He contributed a chapter on the creative use of improvisation in the prison context to Practices and Perspectives in Prison Theatre (ed.
 James Thompson, Jessica Kingsley Publishers, London, 1998).

-Though still a British citizen, Rob Clare is the holder of a green card, enabling him to work freely as a permanent resident in the USA.
-He is married to actor and director Reiko Aylesworth, who is also a new faculty member at Meadows.
+Though still a British citizen, Rob Clare is the holder of a green card, enabling him to work freely as a permanent resident in the U.S. He is married to the actor and director Reiko Aylesworth, who is also a new faculty member at Meadows.
 They have just moved to Dallas with their son Andre.